 Green label relaxing by the high-grade brand UNITED ARROWS is all about stylish and comfortable clothes and accessories for affordable prices.

-From casual to business, the line boasts an abundant lineup of apparel, fit for daily life and a variety of styles.
+From casual to business, the line boasts an abundant lineup of apparel fit for daily life and various styles.
 Beloved by many a trend-aware Japanese shopper, a visit to this shop is an absolute must for every fashionista!